 Patients and their families in Gloucestershire say better information needs to be provided for local people around end of life care, according to the latest findings from the county’s independent health and social care champion.

-Healthwatch Gloucestershire’s End of life report: Evaluation of non-clinical support – published today – is based on findings from over 50 responses to a survey of the public’s experiences on accessing information around end of life care in the county.
+Healthwatch Gloucestershire’s End of life report: End of life report: Evaluation of non-clinical support – published this month – is based on findings from over 50 responses to a survey of the public’s experiences on accessing information around end of life care in the county.

 The report reveals: